codenet/col733-cloud/storage-spanner.md

 TC will keep retrying commit(T1) forever with B.  When B reboots, it must *remember* that it was in the middle of transaction T1, and must re-acquire wlock(y).
 It must not say YES to another conflicting transaction!
-Therefore, shards must do write-ahead-logging of prepare(YES) messages before replying to TC.
+Therefore, shards must do write-ahead-logging of prepare(T1, YES) before replying to TC.

 What if TC crashes?
 If participants replied YES, they are blocked.
 They must keep waiting for commit/abort!
 After restart, TC must commit/abort all pending